awaknd-1/Deep-Learning-Methods/README.md

 ### GAN
-Simple GAN  model for understanding of generative comcepts.
+Simple GAN  model for understanding of generative concepts.